louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Management of acute obstructive uterovaginal anomalies: ACOG committee opinion, number 779 [^adc96316].
 Obstetrics and Gynecology (2019).
 High credibility.

-Obstructive uterovaginal anomalies—symptoms—The most common symptom associated with obstruction is pain, and in a patient who presents with pain, the presence of menstruation does not rule out obstruction.
+Obstructive uterovaginal anomalies — symptoms — The most common symptom associated with obstruction is pain, and in a patient who presents with pain, the presence of menstruation does not rule out obstruction.
 Pain may occur in a cyclic manner or may be continuous, although in patients who are amenorrheic, a pattern may be more challenging to identify.
-Other associated symptoms include urinary frequency,
+Other associated symptoms include urinary frequency

 ---